-- 4. Site specific mitigation of structures including buildings, roads, and parking areas are beyond the scope of this study. - 5.
+- 4. The effects of ongoing fire mitigation efforts on avalanche hazards are difficult to quantify and we requested, but not received fire mitigation prescriptions or maps, except for the Northside area. - 5.
+Site specific mitigation of structures including buildings, roads, and parking areas are beyond the scope of this study. - 6.
 This report does not address avalanche risks to persons traveling, working in or recreating in avalanche terrain.
 This type of avalanche risk must be addressed with an ongoing operational avalanche plan that includes weather and snowpack monitoring, forecasting and temporary mitigation measures, such as terrain and road closures.